Isolated Detachment (ISODET) Information

 If you are not entitled to free dental treatment, you must pay a patient contribution towards the cost of the treatment.
 This patient contribution is identical to the NHS patient contribution you must pay when receiving treatment in the UK.
 There are three NHS charge bands, please see the NHS Website for details.

 Some patients may be exempt from having to pay a patient contribution.
-Please let us know on your Annex C form if you are exempt for any of the reasons listed.
 If you are reclaiming via JPA, please ensure that you deduct the appropriate charge from the claim total.

 If you have any questions or require any further assistance or advice it may be beneficial to speak to the Oveseas Dental Support Team before going to see the dentist or at any other time during your treatment.
 Please see below for contact details.